Evapotranspiration/ETo/sphinx/source/methods.rst

 The derivation of ETo had developed over many years with several different equations.
 The latest and hopefully last variant is derived from the Penman-Montieth equation.

-Extensive documentation on the methods and conv=cepts can be found in the `UN-FAO 56 paper <http://www.fao.org/docrep/X0490E/X0490E00.htm>`_ [1]
+Extensive documentation on the methods and concepts can be found in the `UN-FAO 56 paper <http://www.fao.org/docrep/X0490E/X0490E00.htm>`_ [1]

 Hargreaves
 ----------